umccr/infrastructure/parallel_cluster/README.md

 However, that also means the data put into EFS remains available (and chargeable) as long as the cluster remains.
 So data will have to be cleaned up manually after it fulfilled it's purpose.

-One can also specify to use an `fsx lustre` filesystem.
+One can also specify to use an `fsx lustre` filesystem with the `umccr_fsx` config.
 This will be faster but more expensive for most use cases.

 Both EFS and FSX systems are purged on the deletion of the stack.
 Please ensure you have copied your data you wish to save back to S3

-**Not yet implemented**
-> /mnt/refdata    (mapping s3://umccr-refdata-dev for all genomics reference data)
-> /mnt/data       (mapping to s3://umccr-temp-dev for input datasets)
-> Those mount points are subject to change, this is a work in progress that requires human consensus.

 ### Accessing private GitHub repos.
 We have a public/private key pair for accessing our GitHub repos,